 Veal appears to be the speciality of Albania – or ‘the baby cow’ as it is usually described.
 We recommend giving the Albanian Pilaf a try, pilaf is a rice dish where the rice is cooked in seasoned broth.
 Pilaf costs around $1 USD for a small serving.

 Birra Kaon the local beer is aprox $1 USD for a 330ml.
 We also found that the wine was quite tasty and very affordable – score!

 Prices vary depending on where you are staying and at what time of year.
 We often found airbnb to offer cheaper accommodation than hotels or even hostels.
-But if you are looking for a few hotel options, here are some that are highly recommended.

 An Interesting Fact about Albania: